jrasmusson/swift-arcade/Foundation/Deeplink/README.md

     }
 ```

 Once in the `MainViewController` with the deeplink we can do whatever we want.
-We could manually select the tab or view controller we want to present.
-Or we could hook into the existing `Responder Chain` infrastructure and just fire the event up the responder chain, which we ourselves would intercept and handle.
+Here we just manually navigate to the view controller in the tab bar we want to present.

 **MainViewController.swift**